Sound Randomized Smoothing in Floating-Point Arithmetics

 \section{Computer representation of floating-point numbers}

-In this section, we introduce the floating-point representations and arithmetic according to standard IEEE-754 \citep{ieee}.
-For the sake of clarity, in this section, we use $8$-bit floating-point number representation instead of the usual $16, 32, 64$ bits, respectively for half, single, and double precision.
+In this section we briefly introduce the floating-point representation and arithmetic according to standard IEEE-754 \citep{ieee}.
+A detailed version with examples and treatment of other precisions can be found in Appendix~\ref{app:floating} where we present examples in a toy, $8-$bit, arithmetic.
+Here, we introduce only single-precision floating-point numbers.

-Floating-point numbers are represented in memory using three different sequences of bits.
-The split will be $1/3/4$ for our $8$-bit example and is $1/8/23$ for the standard single precision representation.
-We will represent the binary numbers as a binary string of $8$ numbers and start with an example translating binary floating-point representation to the standard \mh{decimal} one. \vv{A reader familiar with the limitations of floating-point arithmetics may consider jumping directly to Example~\ref{ex:3.3} \mh{as this shows the essential problem of randomized smoothing in floating-point precision} that we will exploit}.